cagatayiscann/fast-react-pizza/README.md

   .....
 }
 ```
+Note that this Form is a special one which gets imported from react router dom.

-When Form is submitted, react router call action function and reques is submitted.
+When Form is submitted, react router calls action function and request is submitted.
 So we can access to it.

 Then, we connect this action to the route